magaud/coq-lint/README.md

 * change whether () and . should always be removed. example : now rewrite (Nat.add_succ_r y x.
 * when 'by' occurs in the tactic : put everything in '( )'
 * remove - and * and + when reading the initial file

-* tactics should not start with a capital letter CopR -> copR ?
+* the transformation fails when a tactic starts with a capital letter (and thus is recognized as a Command (should tactics be allowed to start with a capital letter CopR -> copR ?)

 # EXAMPLES